Filo1409/Basic-kOS-Scripts/README.md

 A set of basic Kerbal Operating System Scripts made for the game Kerbal Space Program.

+The scripts only work for specific types of rockets

 Current Scripts

  - Basic Launching Script for Kerbin